rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

 Please, note that the file has to be present in the same location where Routing Service is being executed.
 Routing Service will try to read the file from there.

-Run another instance of Shape Demo that runs on Domain 3 and subscribes to `Triangles`.
+Run another instance of Shapes Demo that runs on Domain 3 and subscribes to `Triangles`.
 You will see how `Squares` are now being route as `Triangles` from Domain 1 to 3.